R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 int port = 9999;
 System.out.println("Listening on port " + port + ".
 Use the client app to send strings for reversal.");
 ServerSocket acceptor = new ServerSocket(port);
-int mailID = 1;
-while (true) {
-    try {
 Socket connection = acceptor.accept();

 // Just send the attestation straight to whoever connects.
 It's signed so that's MITM-safe.
 DataOutputStream output = new DataOutputStream(connection.getOutputStream());
 output.writeInt(attestationBytes.length);
 output.write(attestationBytes);

 // Now read some mail from the client.
 DataInputStream input = new DataInputStream(connection.getInputStream());
 byte[] mailBytes = new byte[input.readInt()];
 input.readFully(mailBytes);

 // Deliver it.
 The enclave will give us some mail to reply with via the callback we passed in
 // to the start() method.
-        enclave.deliverMail(mailID++, mailBytes);
+enclave.deliverMail(1, mailBytes, "routingHint");
 byte[] toSend = mailToSend.getAndSet(null);
 output.writeInt(toSend.length);
 output.write(toSend);

-        // Closing the output stream closes the connection.
-Different clients will block each other but this
-        // is just a hello world sample. output.close();
-    } catch (Exception e) {
-        e.printStackTrace();
-    }
-}
 ```

 This code is straightforward.
 In order, it:

-1. Opens a socket using the Java sockets API and enters a loop listening for connections.
+1. Opens a socket using the Java sockets API and listens for a connection.
 1. Accepts a connection and then sends the serialized `EnclaveInstanceInfo` to the client.
 We first send the length
    so the client knows how many bytes to read.
 1. The client will send us a byte array back, which contains an encrypted string.
 This code can't read the body, it's
    just encrypted bytes except for a few fields in the headers, which *are* available to the host.
-1. We keep an incrementing counter because the enclave wants a unique value which it can use to signal acknowledgement.
-   We aren't using acknowledgement here though, because this app is too simple to need it.
 1. We deliver the encrypted mail bytes to the enclave.
 1. We pick up the response from the `AtomicReference` box that was set by the callback.

+The first parameter to `deliverMail` is a "mail ID" that the enclave can use to
+identify this mail to the host.
+This feature is intended for use with acknowledgement, which allows the enclave to
+signal that it's done with that message and the work it represents can be atomically/transactionally completed.
+The *routing hint* is an arbitrary string that can be used to identify the sender of the mail from the host's
+perspective, e.g. a connection ID, username, identity - it's up to you.
+The enclave can use this string to
+signal to the host that a mail should go to that location.
+It's called a "hint" to remind you that the host code may
+be modified or writter by an attacker, so the enclave can't trust it.
+However, the encryption on the mail makes it
+useless for the host to mis-direct mail.

 !!! todo
     In future we will provide APIs to bind enclaves to common transports, to avoid this sort of boilerplate.